-When the doctor told the family this crushing news they felt the weight of despair, but they refused to believe that there was no hope for the young man.
-The doctor then told them that there was only one medical team in the country that would be able to perform the surgery without the outcome of paralysis of his legs and/or death.
+When the doctor told the family this crushing news, they felt the weight of despair, but they refused to believe that there was no hope for the young man.
+The doctor then told them that there was only one medical team in the country that would perform the surgery without the outcome of paralysis of his legs and/or death.
 The doctor then told them that this top-notch surgical team was located in Houston, TX, not New York or California.

-Breakthrough #1: The team was located only 240 miles away and in the very city where the young man’s father, grandparents and many other family members lived.
-He had a team of loving, caring and praying family members in Houston!
+Breakthrough #1: The team was located only 240 miles away and in the same city where the young man’s father, grandparents, and many other family members lived.
+He had a team of loving, caring, and praying family members in Houston!
 The family was told that if the Houston team could do the surgery on an emergent basis and if the young man could be transported there without further extension of the aneurysm, it was possible that his life could be saved.
 Time was of the essence.

-Breakthrough #2 came when the family was told that the surgical team of Dr. Michael deBakey, the doctor who created the surgical technique, would be able to perform the surgery.
+Breakthrough #2 came when the family was told that the surgical team of Dr. Michael DeBakey, the doctor who created the surgical technique, would perform the surgery.
 The family was then told that the young man needed to be air evacuated to Houston right away, but the family was asked to produce thousands of dollars immediately.
-This sent a new shock wave through the family.
-As they all got their heads together on how they could come up with the money in the most expeditious manner, the hospital Social Worker ran to them to say, “Forget about the money, you will not have to pay a dime.”
+This sudden need for a large amount of money sent a new shock wave through the family.
+As they all got their heads together on how they could come up with the money in the most expeditious manner, the hospital Social Worker ran to them to say, “Forget about the money; you will not have to pay a dime.”
 They were preparing him for transport at that moment.
 The family gave God great praise because they knew that the miracles that they were experiencing were because of God’s intervention.
 What a breakthrough!
-The outcome of this whole event was that the young man got to Houston without further extension of the aneurysm; he had the surgery which was very successful and lived for many years following these events.
-He is in heaven now, but he was given an extension on life so that he could be saved and filled with the Holy Ghost.
+The outcome of this whole event was that the young man got to Houston without further extension of the aneurysm; he had the surgery, which was very successful, and lived for many years following these events.
+He is in Heaven now, but he was given an extension on life so that he could be saved and filled with the Holy Ghost.
 Glory to God!

-This man was actually the uncle of the young man in Scenario #1.
-When the surgery was successfully performed on OLS, the young man of Scenario #1, the young man’s mother and aunt were so excited about what God had done, they drove the 50 miles from Houston to where WL lived.
-They called WL’s children, his children’s spouses, and his grandchildren together and cried out to God for a breakthrough for WL.
+This man was the uncle of the young man in Scenario #1.
+When the surgery was successfully performed on OLS, the young man of Scenario #1, the young man’s mother, and aunt were so excited about what God had done.
+They drove the 50 miles from Houston to where WL lived.
+They called WL’s children, his children’s spouses, and grandchildren together and cried out to God for a breakthrough for WL.
 Their faith was high because of the series of miracles that they had experienced with OLS.
 That night God moved in that living room in such a profound way that they knew that God had heard and answered prayer.

 The breakthrough that they sought from God came that very night!
-The sisters of WL traveled the 50 miles back to Houston to be near OLS (Scenario #1) as he recovered from his surgery.
+WL’s sisters traveled 50 miles back to Houston to be near OLS of Scenario #1 as he recovered from his surgery.
 At midnight the sisters received a phone call.
 WL and his wife had received a call from the doctors and were told to be at the hospital in 45 minutes.
-They had a new heart for him and he would receive his transplant that night.
+They had a new heart for him, and he would receive his transplant that night.
 WL and his wife made it to the hospital in 30 minutes.
-When they arrived, they were told that his physicians were traveling to by plane to Dallas, TX to pick up his new heart.
+When they arrived, they were told that his physicians were traveling by plane to Dallas, TX, to pick up his new heart.
 (This was the same city that OLS of Scenario #1 traveled from).
 That night the former firefighter received his transplant and lived successfully for many years.
 Most of all, he lived for and loved God for the rest of his life.